ttlew/conversation/dialog-build-nov-beta.md

     - If the node is configured to jump to another node or skip user input after it is processed

       The final step section of a node specifies what should happen after the node is processed.
 When the dialog is configured to jump directly to another node, it is often to ensure that a specific sequence is followed.
 And when the node is configured to skip user input, it is equivalent to forcing the dialog to process the first child node after the current node in succession.
-To prevent breaking the design of the existing dialog flow, digression are not allowed in this case.
+To prevent breaking the design of the existing dialog flow, digression are not allowed in either of these cases.
 Before you can enable digressions away from this node, you must change what is specified in the final step section.

     If the cases listed above do not apply, then you can make the following choices:

     - For all node types, choose whether to allow users to digress away from the current node before they reach the end of the current dialog branch.

     - For all node types that have children, you can decide whether you want the conversation to come back to the current node after a digression if the current node's response has already been displayed.
-Set the *Allow return from digressions triggered after this node's response* toggle to **Yes** to force the dialog to return to the current node and continue processing it.
+Set the *Allow return from digressions triggered after this node's response* toggle to **No** to prevent the dialog from returning to the current node and continuing to process its branch.

       For example, if the user asks, `Do you sell cupcakes?` and the response, `We offer cupcakes in a variety of flavors and sizes` has been displayed, and then the user changes subjects, you might not want the dialog to return to where it left off.
 If the child node only captures any possible follow-up questions from the user, then it can safely be ignored.